Yeung Kwong: Grand Bauhinia Medal controversy

 Nominated by the FTU, then Chief Executive Tung Chee-hwa awarded the Grand Bauhinia Medal, the highest honour in Hong Kong, to Yeung for his "outstanding contribution to the labour movement and labour welfare in Hong Kong and for his dedicated community service" in 2001.

 The award ceremony was held on 13 October 2001, and controversy immediately rose after the announcement, with many people believing that Tung, who was seeking re-election at the time, was pandering to the FTU, which is an important bloc of vote in the unique Chief Executive election system in Hong Kong.
 Yeung had in 1996 and 2002 sat on the Election Committee that elected Tung as Chief Executive.
 Some critics asserted that Yeung was not suitable for the highest honour of the land.
 Critics argued the event was a symbolic gesture for approval of the 1967 riot.
 Criticisms also came from victims of the riots and officials responsible for putting down the unrest, but the government declined to say if Yeung's "contributions" included what he did during the protests.

 "It is not a matter of who encouraged this kind of action [bomb attacks].
 Oppression will result in popular revolt," Yeung responded, also replying that deaths and injuries were inevitable in the struggle when asked if he felt sorry for the victims.

 Death

 In the morning of 16 May 2015, Yeung died at the Prince of Wales Hospital in Sha Tin after he underwent a heart operation.
 Acting Chief Executive Carrie Lam sent her condolences to Yeung's family and praised him for his contributions to the labour movement.
 Chief Executive CY Leung, Secretary for Labour and Welfare Matthew Cheung and other senior officials including the Director of Beijing's Liaison Office Zhang Xiaoming attended the funeral on 14 June 2015.

 Protesters gathered outside his funeral with banners in the memory of those who died at the hands of the leftists during the 1967 riots.
-Some brought champagne to celebrate his death, while others brought pineapples (a metaphor and Cantonese slang for bombs and grenades) and cursed him.
+Some brought champagne to celebrate his death, while others brought pineapples (a local metaphor for bombs and grenades) and cursed him.